tea7010/MyLearning/english/writing.md

 * I was stopping drinking for a while for dieting.
 I realized that how alcohol distruct your concentration and sleep, and increase apetite by comparing the day when I drink and the day I don't.
 Probably, it is advisable to drink only Friday or Saturday because you can sleep more on Saturday and you don't have to wake up early in the morning.
 * I stopped drinking for a while as part of my diet.
 I realized how alcohol disrupts concentration and sleep, and increases appetite by comparing the days when I drink with the days I don't.
 It's probably best to drink only on Fridays or Saturdays, since you can sleep in on Saturday and don’t need to wake up early.

+* I see many people says it is heart and soul to acquire new vocaburary through contexts when it comes to learning a language.
+I think it is correct, but the problem is how you find books or contents that are well balanced in proper level of your language skill and your interests.
+When I started reading books written in English, I could easiliy find easy reading books, but most of them are too childish and bored to read them.
+On the other hand, I started reading Harry potter series books, I felt they are quite interesting to read, but my english level wasn't enough to understand the contents without dictionary.
+In the end, seeking an interesting content is never ending journy and you must be doing it even in your mother tongue.
+* I often hear that acquiring new vocabulary through context is the heart and soul of language learning.
+I agree with this, but the challenge lies in finding books or content that strike the right balance between matching your language level and keeping your interest.
+When I first started reading English books, it was easy to find simpler material, but most of it felt too childish and boring.
+On the other hand, when I began reading the Harry Potter series, I found it fascinating, but my English skills weren’t strong enough to fully understand the content without constantly referring to a dictionary.
+In the end, finding engaging content is a never-ending journey, even in your native language.
+* acquiring vocabulary through context
+* I agbree with this
+* the challenge lies in ...
+* strike the right balance between matching A and B
+* first started
+* began reaidng
+* fascinating
+* constantly reffering to a dictionary
+* engaging content